EmElkan/blog/about.md

 layout: page
 ---

-I'm a SQA Engineer from [Hull](https://en.wikipedia.org/wiki/Kingston_upon_Hull), England.
+I'm a Test Engineer from [Hull](https://en.wikipedia.org/wiki/Kingston_upon_Hull), England.
 After graduating from The Hull School of Art and Design with a degree in Creative Arts, I spent several years raising a family.
 In April 2019 I started my first job in software development as a Trainee Software Tester.

->Testing is an infinite process of comparing the invisible to the ambiguous in order to avoid the unthinkable happening to the anonymous. <cite>James Bach</cite>
+>“It’s better to practice risky things often and in small chunks, than to avoid risky things altogether.”<cite>Charity Majors</cite>

-I'm passionate about learning and personal development.
-My interests include GUI and API automation, continuous testing, python, UX design and prototyping.
+I enjoy learning and creating.
+I'm interested in cloud technologies, automation, exploratory functional and non-functional testing.

 Thanks for stopping by!